 3. North of Dublin the landscape is less spectacular and flattish and the main attraction there is the archaelogical site of Newgrange.
 Also but far less spectacular is the Hill of Tara but don't do the latter without a guide because it will mean nothing to you.

 4. The coastal Dart trip.
 Buy yourself a day pass & you can hop on at a number of stations in Dublin.
 Head south sitting on the left side.
 Get off in Killiney said to resemble the Bay of Naples & walk back by the coastal road to the pretty village of Dalkey for a nice meal & to browse the shops & maybe visit the castle.
 Hop back on the Dart heading southwards again.
 Hop off at Bray, visit the aquarium or have a nice meal.
 Walk the promenade towards the hill of Bray Head.
 Climb it or do the spectacular coastal walk to Greystones.
 Alternatively hop back on the Dart heading southwards and do the spectacular rail trip to Greystones which was a pretty village but whose coast has been partly ruined by an unfinshed marina.
 Hop back on the Dart & head northwards to Howth or Malahide.
 The former has a nice pier, stunning walks around Howth head and a plethora of restaurants.
 Buy some fish or maybe eat at the Bloody Forge beneath the railway station.
 Malahide is a pretty village wuth nice restaurants & a marina .Nearby Malahide Castle can be toured.
 It has nice gardens also & a model railway attraction.
 These are all des res areas.
 Alternatively when heading south get off at the ferry port & town of Dun Laoghaire.
-Walk the pier & coast, shop & dine in a nice restaurant. over 5 years ago
+Walk the pier & coast, shop & dine in a nice restaurant. about 9 years ago

 5. The Japanese Gardens, The Irish National Stud & St Fiachras Garden in Tully Co.
 Kildare.
 Also take a drive through the Curragh, famous for its horse racing and if you can divert into the military town of the Curragh Camp, it is an experiience.